It has inherent goodwill intended. Which confuses some.

 - Christmas now has transcended the Christian faith and spread out in a secular fashion to those of other cultures and religions.
 How is that a bad thing?
 The underlying principles are still there and if Jesus were alive to see this, he just might be okay with it.
 Because what he preached was the reality and not the dogma, not the diction, not the rules.
 But the people.
 And compassion for one another.

 - The Golden Rule is based on the principle Jesus Christ taught in Matthew 7:12: “Therefore, whatever you want men to do to you, do also to them,” adding, “for this is the Law and the Prophets.”
 The significance of Jesus "Christ’s" statement here is huge.
-What we call the Golden Rule is the summation of God’s entire way of life.
+What we call the Golden Rule is the summation of God’s entire view on the way of life.

 |So much of Christmas is about peace and love, make it so!|

 What we believe to be is different originally than we thought to begin with.
-So there is really no need to be zero tolerant, or uncompromising, or to believe in a war on something merely because of a call for greater awareness and understanding of other's different cultures or religion.
+So there is really no need to be zero tolerant, or uncompromising, or to believe in a war on something merely because of a call for greater awareness and understanding of other's different cultures or religions.
 Essentially...

 It's Okay!
-We need either greater awareness and compassion for one another, or have more wars and cultural friction and misunderstanding of one another.
+We need either greater awareness and compassion for one another or have more wars and cultural friction and misunderstanding of one another.
 Especially during a season that calls out for greater compassion and caring, help and sacrifice for others, it truly is, okay.

 So why would you offer it to them?
 It is obviously out of ignorance either in an understanding of our country or specifically in another person, you do not know very well and perhaps should take the time to consider and address them appropriately in a way they can understand what you mean and intend.